ElvishJerricco/reflex-project-skeleton/README.md

 $ ./cabal-ghcjs new-build all
 ```

-You can use GHCi with the `jsaddle-warp` app for much better dev
+You can use GHCi with the `jsaddle-webkit2gtk` app for much better dev
 cycles:

 ```bash